The story of hitting wall after wall when implementing progressive UX with cardsV2 in Google Chat Bot

 Obstacle 1: Google Chat's Message API Is Synchronous

-This was the first wall I hit when trying to build a RAG bot.
+This was the first obstacle we hit when trying to build a RAG bot.

-When developing AI applications normally, implementing a UX where generated text streams in real time as a streaming response is taken for granted.
-With Discord bots, you can easily add a reaction (👀) to a message to indicate "processing" and then edit the message when done.
+When developing AI applications normally, it's standard to implement a UX where text streams in real-time with a streaming response showing "generating...".
+With Discord Bot, you can easily attach a reaction (👀) to a message to indicate "processing" and then edit the message when done.

-• Streaming is not supported — you simply return a single response to an HTTP request
+• Streaming is not supported — You only return one response per HTTP request

-• Messages can only be created via synchronous response — the HTTP response is the bot's reply
+• Messages can only be created via synchronous response — HTTP response = bot's reply

 • Bots cannot add reactions — Chat API's reactions.create only supports user authentication (OAuth) and cannot be called with bot authentication (chat.bot scope).
-The pattern of "add 👀 to indicate processing" like in Discord is not available
+The Discord-style pattern of "attach 👀 to indicate processing" is not available

-I actually tried adding the chat.messages.reactions.create scope, but got a 403 error with ACCESS_TOKEN_SCOPE_INSUFFICIENT.
-Checking the documentation, reactions are clearly stated as "Requires user authentication."
-For a bot to add reactions, either the user's OAuth credentials or domain-wide delegation by a Workspace administrator is required.
+We actually tried adding the chat.messages.reactions.create scope, but got a 403 error with ACCESS_TOKEN_SCOPE_INSUFFICIENT.
+Checking the documentation, reactions are clearly stated to "Require user authentication."
+For a bot to add reactions, you need either the user's OAuth credentials or domain-wide delegation by a Workspace admin.

-In other words, for processes that take several seconds to tens of seconds like a RAG pipeline, users are left waiting with no feedback at all during that time.
+In other words, for processes that take several seconds to tens of seconds like a RAG pipeline, the user has to wait the entire time with no feedback whatsoever.

 (5-10 seconds of silence)